m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 ## Essays 49 to 57, 62, and 63

-As you look through `01.txt` to `85.txt`, you will notice that most essays are attributed to Hamilton, Jay, or Madison;
+As you look through `01.txt` to `85.txt`, you will notice that most of the essays are attributed to Hamilton, Jay, or Madison.
-some are attributed to Madison with Hamilton.
+Some are also attributed to Madison with Hamilton.
-However, if you look at `49.txt` to `57.txt`,
-`62.txt` and `63.txt`, the author is listed as
-Madison **or** Hamilton.
+However, if you look at `49.txt` to `57.txt`, `62.txt`, and `63.txt`, the author is listed as Madison **or** Hamilton.

 > "...
 The original manuscripts have never been found and were most likely destroyed at the time of printing (except for the drafts of Jay's essays)...